-During 2018, IFRS 2 and IFRS 15 came into force.
+During 2018, IFRS 9 and IFRS 15 came into force.
 The data presented in 2018 and its comparison against 2017 include the effects of the application of these standards.

-Due to these standards, minor data reclassifications were made in various income statement items without affecting pre-tax income.
+Due to these standards, minor data reclassifications were made in various income statement items without affecting pretax income.

-During 2017 and 2018 there were property sales that generated operating profits of \$196 million and \$230 million, respectively.
-These effects are extraordinary and non-recurring.
+During 2018 there were property sales that generated operating profits of \$230 million.
 No additional uncertainties or factors have been identified that would make the information presented not indicative of future performance.